dexman545/Fabric-Autoswitch/readme.md

-This mod makes use of the OWNER library for configuration.
+This mod makes use of the OWNER library for its configuration.
 OWNER is [licensed under the BSD license](http://owner.aeonbits.org/docs/license/).
 A copy of this license can be found under assets/aswitch/OWNER-license.txt